Chorus/DynamicsDocs/docs/Overview/ViewsCharts.md

 ### Update Columns

-1. Click the 'Edit Columns' on the right-hand side of the page
+1. Click the 'Edit Columns' on the right-hand side of the page.

  <img src ="/img/0f5ca226-ae9b-49b0-95b3-56a67b895713_image.png " width="350"/>